akhlakm/pyenv-encrypt/README.md

 print(decrypted)

 # Recursively encrypt the string fields of a dictionary.
-# This is useful to encrypt the JSON, YAML, TOML files.
+# This is useful to encrypt JSON, YAML, TOML files.
 mydict = {
     "key1": 1234,
     "key2": "hello world",